It feels like everyone is moving to Portugal these days.

 Portugal is often portrayed as an idyllic country, and in many ways it is.
-But no place is perfect (and I’ve lived in many).
+But no place is perfect (and I’ve experienced many).

 21+ Pros and Cons of Living in Portugal